 COVID-19: Housing and related service providers

-Housing and service providers are an Essential Service during New Zealand’s COVID-19 Alert Level 4.
-They are playing a critical role in supporting some of New Zealand’s most vulnerable individuals and whānau to stay housed.
+Housing and related service providers are an essential service during New Zealand’s COVID-19 response and recovery.
+They play a critical role in supporting some of New Zealand’s most vulnerable individuals and whānau to stay housed.

-It is a priority for the Ministry of Housing and Urban Development (HUD) to continue supporting housing and related service providers and their staff to provide their services.
+It is a priority for us to continue supporting housing and related service providers and their staff to provide their services.

-As organisations supporting people and whānau with a place to live, the Ministry of Housing and Urban Development (HUD) confirms that your organisation’s work and people are Essential Services and workers.
+As organisations supporting people and whānau with a place to live, your organisation’s work and people are essential services and workers.

 This includes your workers and entities in your supply chain.
-Housing and related service providers need to continue to operate during Alert Level 4.
-You can find detailed information about essential and non-essential businesses on the government COVID-19 web site.
+Housing and related service providers need to continue to operate during COVID-19.
+You can find detailed information about essential and non-essential businesses on the government COVID-19 website.

 Please contact HUD if COVID-19 or its impacts are affecting your team’s ability to deliver services or changing the needs of the people you work with.
 You can contact us by email at ProviderEnquiries@hud.govt.nz